apache/metron/README.md

 [![Build Status](https://travis-ci.org/apache/incubator-metron.svg?branch=master)](https://travis-ci.org/apache/incubator-metron)

 # Apache Metron (Incubating)

 Metron integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
 Metron provides capabilities for log aggregation, full packet capture indexing, storage, advanced behavioral analytics and data enrichment, while applying the most current threat intelligence information to security telemetry within a single platform.

+For the latest information, please visit our website at http://metron.incubator.apache.org/

 Metron can be divided into 4 areas: